San Francisco, California 94115

 CEREMONY CAPACITY: The Great Hall holds 100 seated, with space around the balcony for an additional 80 standing.
 Outdoors, the Great Lawn holds 200 seated guests.

 EVENT/RECEPTION & MEETING CAPACITY: The Mansion accommodates a maximum of 200 seated guests in two adjoining dining rooms.
 The largest one, the West Dining Room, holds up to 150 seated.

 A refundable $1,000 security/cleaning deposit is required when the contract is signed.
 For weddings, a $7,500 rental fee covers use of the facility for 5 hours and is payable 2 months prior to the event.
-Food services are provided:an hors d’oeuvres buffet starts at $60/person, buffet dinners at $65/person, and seated dinners at $70/person.
-Prices do not include equipment.
-Tax, staff and alcohol are additional.
-Brunch and luncheon menus and full event-planning services are also available.
-Valet service runs $550–2,800 depending on the guest count.
-Two house managers are required at an extra fee.
+Food services are provided, please choose from our list.
+Valet is required from 2 approved vendors, and ranges $550–2,800 depending on the guest count.
+2 house managers and a party manager are required at an extra fee.

 Special Events, Parties